 Of course, I prefer using organic fruit in my beauty-food recipes but I would also like to add that if the ingredients called for in this recipe are not available as organic (or if they’re just too expensive) don’t let this stop you from making this recipe… just go ahead and purchase what’s available to you.
 Please try to choose nice ripe fruit.
 Under ripe fruit will not blend very well.
 Note that pre-sliced pineapple, papaya and even avocado are often available in the freezer section too!

-Pineapple and papaya are the star ingredients because they are loaded with enzymes (called papain in papaya, and bromelain in pineapple) which help break down and loosen dead skin cells.
+These are the star ingredients because they are loaded with enzymes (called papain in papaya, and bromelain in pineapple) which help break down and loosen dead skin cells.
 The result?
 A revitalized complexion!

 More on the benefits of plant-based enzymes.